 Disability support workers often play an integral role in a client’s social and personal development.
-If you’re a support worker looking to provide social support to a person living with a disability, we’ve compiled some clever and lively ways to encourage their social side.
+If you’re a support worker looking to provide social support to a person living with a disability, we’ve compiled five clever and lively ways to encourage their social side.

 Play board games that require one-on-one communication